Welcome to Willowwood

 Since 1980 under the stewardship and management of the Morris County Park Commission, the Willowwood Foundation and the support and hard work of countless donors and volunteers have made it possible for the public to enjoy this beautiful green space of gardens and meadows.

-Willowwood Arboretum and Bamboo Brook are open daily free to the public from 8 am to Dusk.
+Willowwood Arboretum and Bamboo Brook are open daily free to the public.
+Dogs are not permitted at either Willowwood or Bamboo Brook.

-We are happy to highlight a new Lilac Tour Pamphlet that was completely revised and updated for 2021.
+We are happy to highlight a new Lilac Tour Pamphlet that was completely revised and updated to include all of the Lilacs in our collection.

 Willowwood Arboretum’s lilac collection is quite famous, so take the opportunity to download the brochure and visit during lilac season this year.